 MTDA decision process

-A judge of the Provincial Court – Family and Youth will consider the application and may make a testing order.
+A judge of the Court of Justice – Family and Youth will consider the application and may make a testing order.

 If a testing order is made, the applicant must submit the testing order and Physician’s Report to the CMOH.